 Wilson's parents were Harry and Mary Thompson.
 Wilson's grandfather John served in the Civil War from 1862 to 1865.
 His grandmother Mary Marinda Harrawood passed away at 43 and is buried at Big Hill.
 John's grandparents were Frederick Jr. and Priscilla Yokum.
 Mayberry Township is named after Frederick Jr.

 Flora's mom was Sally Hamilton.
-Sally grew up south of Big Hill and attended the school there.
+She grew up south of Big Hill and attended the school there.
 Her parents were Nancy Howard and Pool Hamilton.
 Pool's father Edmund was one of the first landowners on the west side of Big Hill.

 Flora's dad was Tom Buttry.
 Tom's parents, James Monroe and Frances Ellen Pool, lived in the Big Hill area as well.
 James' father William died at the Mounds Naval Hospital during the Civil War in 1862 and is buried at Big Hill.